 Inside, try the papas bravas (I think the best I had on my trip to Andalucía) and other tapas dishes that cleverly fuse traditional recipes with a creative modern twist.
 Everything is beautifully plated.

 Of course, because it’s considered one of the best restaurants in Seville, it’s popular.
 You need to be at the door well before opening time, as the queue starts forming half an hour before opening.
-As far as I can tell, they don’t take reservations, so prepare for a wait!
+They do now take reservations, which means you can book ahead!

 Calle Galera, 5